 As part of obtaining reasonable assurance about whether the Grundy and Kendall Counties Regional Office of Education No. 24's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the financial statements.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed an instance of noncompliance or other matter that is required to be reported under Government Auditing Standards and which is described in the accompanying Schedule of Findings and Responses as finding 2023-001.
+The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.

-Regional Office of Education No. 24's Responses to Findings
+Grundy and Kendall Counties Regional Office of Education No. 24's Response to the Finding

-Government Auditing Standards requires the auditor to perform limited procedures on Grundy and Kendall Counties Regional Office of Education No. 24's responses to the findings identified in our audit and described in the accompanying Schedule of Findings and Responses.
-Grundy and Kendall Counties Regional Office of Education No. 24's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the responses.
+Government Auditing Standards requires the auditor to perform limited procedures on the Grundy and Kendall Counties Regional Office of Education No. 24's response to the finding identified in our audit and described in the accompanying Schedule of Findings and Responses.
+Grundy and Kendall Counties Regional Office of Education No. 24's response was not subjected to other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.